joshpxyne/gpt-migrate/README.md

 We're actively looking to build up a robust benchmark repository.
 If you have a codebase that you'd like to contribute, please open a PR!
 The current benchmarks were built from scratch: REST API apps which have a few endpoints and dependency files.

+## 🧗 Roadmap

+Below are improvements on the to-do list.
+If you'd like to knock any of these or others out, please submit a PR :)

+- Add logic for model input size limiting based on the window size.
+See issue #2.
+- Add functionality to let the LLM request access to dependency functions in other files as it debugs.
+- Enable internet search requests as the model debugs.
+- Add unit tests to the entire project for better reliability and CI/CD
+- Add more benchmark examples
+- Identify and compile language-specific issues + solve for them

 ## 📣 Call to Action

 We're looking for talented contributors.
 Whether you have a particular passion about a specific language or framework, want to help in creating a more robust test suite, or generally have interesting ideas on how to make this better, we'd love to have you!